 The CDC says fully vaccinated people should still monitor themselves for symptoms for 10 days after exposure.
 You should get tested for COVID-19 after five days, even if you don’t have symptoms.
 If you begin to experience COVID-19 symptoms, you should quarantine and get tested for COVID-19.
 Let your provider know your vaccination status when you get tested.

 If you are not yet fully vaccinated, you should quarantine for at least five days after exposure, wear a mask around others, and get tested after five days.
 You should monitor yourself for symptoms for at least 10 days.
 If symptoms develop, call your doctor.

 When Will Life Get Back to Normal?

 Although millions of Americans have already received vaccines, it likely will take months to distribute the vaccine to enough people to stop the COVID-19 spread.
-Although the new CDC guidelines are a promising step, it is still important to take precautions.

 For more information, visit UPMC.com/COVID19.